 By default, if you force the system to spread Elastic Container Instance-based pods across zones, kube-scheduler evenly deploys the pods of a workload across all zones.
 However, Elastic Container Instance-based pods may fail to be created in some zones.
 The following figure shows the scheduling result when the maxSkew parameter is set to 1.
 For more information about maxSkew, see maxSkew.

-If the Elastic Container Instance-based pods in Zone B and Zone C fail to be created, two Elastic Container Instance-based pods will run in Zone A, whereas no Elastic Container Instance-based pod runs in Zone B or Zone C. This violates the constraint specified by the maxSkew parameter.
+If the Elastic Container Instance-based pods in Zone B and Zone C fail to be created, two Elastic Container Instance-based pods run in Zone A, and no Elastic Container Instance-based pod runs in Zone B or Zone C. This violates the constraint specified by the maxSkew parameter.

-Even if Pod A1 is successfully created, pending pods are not scheduled.
+Even if Pod A1 is created, pending pods are not scheduled.
 This is because if the pod in Zone B or Zone C fails to be created, the constraint specified by the maxSkew parameter is violated.
-After Pod B1 is successfully created, kube-scheduler schedules a pod to Zone C. The following figure shows the scheduling result.
-Pods with orange shading are successfully created.
+After Pod B1 is created, kube-scheduler schedules a pod to Zone C. Pods with green shading are created.

 If you want to disable strict Elastic Container Instance-based pod topology spread, set the whenUnsatisfiable